babroval/ford-eec-iv-diagnostic/README.md

 ------------
   The FORD EEC-IV scanner interface board can be made independently or a ready module can be found, for example:
   * [Crumb128 V4 USB RS485 Modul][crumb128] with bootloader and quartz 16.0000MHz on chip45.com
   <br/>The first part of the code for AVR controller was creating in Assembly language.
-The EEC-IV_asm file is a bit messy, so EEC-IV.hex for ATmega128 is included and ready to write flash memory by any cheap analog of AVR programmer:
+The EEC-IV_asm file is a bit messy, but it works!
+So  EEC-IV.hex for ATmega128 is included and ready to write flash memory by any cheap analog of AVR programmer:
   * [AVRISP][avrisp]
   <br/>In this part everything can be done with:
   * [AVR Studio 4][avr].14.589 and